Trauma Symposium Speakers

 Dr. Joshua Dilday is an Adjunct Assistant Professor of Surgery and Associate Trauma Medical Director in the Division of Trauma and Acute Care Surgery at the Medical College of Wisconsin.
 He is serving as an active-duty Army surgeon as part of the Army Military Civilian Trauma Team Training (AMCT3) Partnership.
 He completed his surgery residency in west Texas through the Army and matriculated to a Surgical Critical Care and Acute Care Surgery fellowship at the University of Southern California.
 He has additional fellowship training in hospital quality improvement from the Los Angeles County Medical Center.
 In addition to his clinical focus, he also works to promote system quality improvement and online education.
 His research interests include system development and quality improvement, trauma outcomes, military surgical outcomes, and surgical education.

-Tanya Egodage
+Dr. Tanya Egodage

 Tanya Egodage is an Associate Professor of Surgery at Cooper University Hospital in Camden, NJ, who is triple board certified in General Surgery, Surgical Critical Care, and Neurocritical Care.
 She serves as national faculty for the Neurocritical Care Review course hosted by the American Association for the Surgery of Trauma (AAST).
 Her research interests include traumatic brain injury and outcomes research.
 She has received funding from Rowan University, the Department of Defense, Department of Justice, among others.
 She has numerous peer-reviewed publications which focus on the care of the injured patient.
 Dr. Egodage is an active member of several national organizations and is the current vice-chair of the Geriatrics Committee of the AAST.
 She serves as a course director for Advanced Trauma Life Support and international course faculty for Advanced Surgical Skills for Exposure in Trauma, and has been an invited expert trauma consultant to provide trauma education at high-threat US embassies through the US Department of State.
 She serves as reviewer for several high impact surgical journals, and is invested in education, scholarship, and fellowship, with the hopes of advancing the care of the critically ill and injured patient.

-Robert D. Greenberg, MD, FACEP
+Dr. Robert D. Greenberg, MD, FACEP

 Robert D. Greenberg, MD, FACEP is the Vice President and Chief Medical Officer for Emergency Services, Central Texas Division of Baylor Scott & White Health, Associate Professor of Emergency Medicine, Baylor College of Medicine – Temple and Affiliate Clinical Associate Professor for Texas A&M Health Sciences Center College of Medicine in Round Rock, Texas.
 Dr. Greenberg received his BS in medical technology from Northeast Louisiana University in Monroe, Louisiana.
 He received his MD from Louisiana State University Medical Center-Shreveport and completed specialty training in Emergency Medicine at the University of Cincinnati Hospital.
 He continues to practice clinically in multiple EDs across the central Texas region including adult and pediatric designated trauma centers.
 He is a Past President of the Texas College of Emergency Physicians, past Chair of the Governor’s EMS and Trauma Advisory Council (GETAC) in addition to other state level activities.
 He currently serves as the Chair of the Texas Department of Criminal Justice Correctional Health Care Committee.

-Patricia L. Turner, MD, MBA, FACS
+Dr. Patricia L. Turner, MD, MBA, FACS

 Patricia L. Turner, MD, MBA, FACS, is the executive director and chief executive officer of the American College of Surgeons and a clinical professor at the University of Chicago.
 She was previously director of the Division of Member Services at the American College of Surgeons, and before joining the College, Dr. Turner was in full-time academic practice on the University of Maryland School of Medicine faculty, where she was the surgery residency program director.
 Roles in national professional organizations or institutions include member of the Boards of Directors of the Council of Medical Specialty Societies and OceanFirst Bank (OCFC), member of CEO Council of The Joint Commission, Specialty Society CEO Coalition member, and the 2025 president of the Council of Medical Specialty Societies.
 Dr. Turner has served as past chair of the Society of Black Academic Surgeons Foundation Fund, the American College of Surgeons’ Delegation to the AMA House of Delegates, AMA Council on Medical Education, and Surgical Section of the NMA, past president of the Society of Black Academic Surgeons and past member of the Wake Forest Baptist Medical Center Board of Directors.
 A graduate of the University of Pennsylvania and the Bowman Gray School of Medicine at Wake Forest University, Dr. Turner continued her training as an intern and resident in surgery at Howard University Hospital in Washington, DC.
 Her fellowship training in minimally invasive and laparoscopic surgery was completed at the Mount Sinai School of Medicine, Weill-Cornell University School of Medicine, and Columbia University School of Medicine in New York City.
 Her MBA was completed at the University of Maryland Robert H. Smith School of Business.
 Dr. Turner is board-certified in surgery, is a Fellow of the American College of Surgeons, and is a member of the American Surgical Association, American Medical Association, National Medical Association, Southern Surgical Association, Southeastern Surgical Congress, Society of University Surgeons, Society of Black Academic Surgeons, Association of Women Surgeons, Latino Surgical Society, and an honorary member of EAST, the Excelsior Surgical Society, and Asociación Colombiana de Cirugia.